pavitsingh87/ECommProjectGroup2/documentation/README.md

 Significance: Design considerations should include features that make the shopping experience easy and appealing for gift buyers.

-**Influence on Design Choices:**

-1. User Interface (UI) Design:

-The design should be visually appealing, capturing the excitement and energy associated with the sport of hockey.
-Easy navigation and a clean layout are crucial to cater to users with varying levels of technological proficiency, including both players and non-players.

-2. Product Catalog:

-The catalog should be well-organized with clear categories, making it easy for players and enthusiasts to find specific gear or browse for inspiration.
-High-quality images and detailed product descriptions are essential to help customers make informed purchase decisions.

-3. Responsive Design:

-Given the diverse target audience, a responsive design is imperative to ensure a seamless shopping experience across various devices, including mobile phones and tablets.

-4. Personalized User Accounts:

-The option for user accounts caters to players who may want to track their purchase history and preferences.
-It also facilitates a smoother shopping experience for returning customers.

-5. Social Media Integration:

-The integration of social media features aligns with the social nature of sports, allowing users to share their purchases, experiences, and recommendations with their networks.

 ## 3. Project Details

 **Project Overview:**